-- Develop and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services. - Demonstrate a thorough grasp of professional language and concepts; produce, comprehend, and engage in communications that are informative and well-integrated. - Demonstrate effective interpersonal skills and the ability to manage difficult communication well.
+- Develop and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services. - Demonstrate a thorough grasp of professional language and concepts; produce, comprehend, and engage in communications that are informative and well-integrated. - Demonstrate effective interpersonal skills and the ability to manage difficult communications well. - Respond to communications and requests for information (e.g., via email, voicemail, in-person) in a timely (i.e., within one business day) and effective manner (i.e., provide a clear response that covers all points and questions raised by the person initiating the communication).